In this post

 So I insist, the normal thing to do is to consider the Fenix 6 Pro and discard the Fenix 6.
 Unless there is a greater price difference in the future (currently it is 100 ?), the possibility of having maps is very worthwhile.

 As for the new features in the maps of the Fenix 6 Pro, we can now choose different themes or display modes.
 In particular these are the ones available: high contrast, dark, ski slopes, sea maps and popularity.

-I'd love to show you pictures of what the different modes look like... but the one I have so far is the regular Garmin Fenix 6, which has no maps.
-Those pictures will have to wait until Garmin has a Pro unit available in any of its versions.
-I'll leave you with "stock" pictures for now.
+I'd love to show you pictures of what the different modes look like... but the one I have at the moment is the regular Garmin Fenix 6, which does not have maps.
+Those pics will have to wait until Garmin has a Pro unit available in any of its versions.
+For the moment I leave you with "stock" photos.

 In those images you can see a high contrast theme, and on the right different color coded ski slopes.

 Optical pulse sensor and Pulse Ox